Into the 21st Century

 • 2018 Ireland hillwalking in the MacGillicuddy’s Reeks and including Carrauntoohil in County Kerry.

-• 2018 Romania, Apuseni and Retezat mountains hiking, caving and mountaineering over two contrasting weeks.
+• 2018 Romania in the Apuseni and Retezat mountains hiking, caving and mountaineering over two contrasting weeks.

 • 2019 Sierra Nevada winter mountaineering, climbing and hiking in Spain with a two-day ascent of Mulhacen.